All About Fake Pappy Van Winkle

 Stores buy on the secondary market.
 Restaurants buy on the secondary market.
 Even though most aren't supposed to, they do.

-I know of an “expert” bourbon retailer that bought fakes to sell in their Kentucky shop.
+There's an “expert” bourbon retailer that bought fakes to sell in their Kentucky shop.
 They even "verified" the fakes were "real."